Syrian-Open-Source/laravel-livv/README.md

 ## Usage

-Just run this command and you're good to go
+Just run this commands and you're good to go

 ```bash
 php artisan livv:install
 ```
+npm i

+npm run dev

 ### Disclaimer
 This package is designed to be used on a fresh Laravel project.